Better Boarding. Beyond Training.

 RIC believes that, through information access, streamlined language, continual introspection, and operationalizing concepts, rescue can be rebuilt and once again be the welfare support system and community safety net it was intended to be with the potential to see rescue innovate in ways not yet realized.

 When fostering or adopting an animal, the shelter or rescue may supply extensive information on an animal or very little.
 Fosters and adopters may not be well versed in what questions they should be asking about the animal they are inquiring to foster or adopt.
-RIC's Cooperative Adopter/Foster Contract seeks to aid fosters and adopters in navigating whether an animal, and an organization, is a good fit for their volunteer or adoptive endeavors to solidify lasting foster and adoptive inquiries.
+RIC's Cooperative Contract and Decoding Bios resources seek to aid fosters and adopters in navigating whether an animal, and an organization, is a good fit for their volunteer or adoptive endeavors to solidify lasting foster and adoptive inquiries.

 RIC pledges are based on a system of honesty and accessibility.